open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 This proposal allows for the continued expression of randomness using `r-value` as specified there using the key `r`.
 To distinguish the cases, this proposal uses the key `rv`.

-In the general case, in order to make consistent sampling decisions across the entire path of the trace, two values MUST be present in the `SpanContext`:
+In the general case, in order to make consistent sampling decisions for the two aspects described above, two values MUST be present in the `SpanContext`:

 1. A _random_ (or pseudo-random) 56-bit value, called `R` below.
 2. A 56-bit _rejection threshold_ (or just "threshold") as expressed in the TraceState, called `T` below. `T` represents the maximum threshold that was applied in all previous consistent sampling stages.
 If the current sampling stage applies a greater threshold value than any stage before, it MUST update (increase) the threshold correspondingly.